SFOC RPAS – Drone Services in Canada

-If you intend to fly commercially you may qualify for an exemption if your craft is less than 2 kg you must adhere to 37 conditions out lined under the exemption from sections 602.41 and 603.66 of the Canadian Aviation Regulations (CAR).
+If you intend to fly for commercial purposes you may qualify for an exemption if your craft is less than 2 kg you must adhere to 37 conditions outlined under the exemption from sections 602.41 and 603.66 of the Canadian Aviation Regulations (CAR).

 If you intend to fly commercially you may qualify for an exemption if your craft is between 2 kg and 35kg you must adhere to 58 conditions also described under the 602.41 and 603.66 of the CARs.

-If you are not exempt to use your drone in commercial operations you must determine if your SFOC will be one time or standing.
-Then the bottom line is that there is more or less a set of “standard” info that is required and a set of operational information that is required.
+If you are not exempt to use your drone in commercial operation you must determine if your SFOC will be one time or standing.
+Then the bottom line is that there is more or less a set of “standard” info that is required and a set of operational information that is required before you fly.

-The good news here is that much of the “standard” info will remain the same and you can develop “templates” for each of your service lines if you don’t intend to become a “compliant operator”.
-Having said this be keep your ear to the ground for the up coming changes to the regulations (2016) to make sure of the submission requirements, things change.
+The good news here is that much of the “standard” info will remain the same and you can develop “templates” for each of your service lines if you don’t intend to become a “compliant operator”, having said this keep your ear to the ground for the upcoming changes to the regulations (2016) to make sure of the submission requirements, things change.

-In general you must carefully work through each Section in the SI to determine what to include and describe for your SFOC application, more details are better of course so long as it’s relevant to your operations.
+In general, you must carefully work through each Section in the SI to determine what to include and describe for your Special Flight Operation’s Certificate application, more details are better of course so long as it’s relevant to your operations.

 Keep in mind that these are real people reviewing your info so the better it’s organized and presented the quicker they will be able to approve or respond with what is missing.
 I suspect they use a checklist for both simple and complex SFOC applications to make it easier.

 Once complete you submit your document to the relevant Regional Transport Canada office.
 It can take up to 21 days if your planned operation is complex so give yourself lots of lead time.
-We have had a simple SFOC application for real estate photography approved in about a week.
+We have had a simple special flight operations certificate application for real estate photography approved in about a week.